ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 ```

 Though our in-browser database may make it simpler for users to access our applications in a disconnected state, it is likely that we will not want the data to live only in the browser.
-To handle this, we may want to sync user data when the user is online.
+To handle this, we will most likely want to sync user data when the user is online.
 We can do this with IndexedDB and our database.
 Another attractive option is [PouchDB](https://pouchdb.com/), which is a JavaScript implementation of [Apache CouchDB](https://couchdb.apache.org/).
 PouchDB provides a local database API and makes it easy to sync the local database with any remote instance of CouchDB.

 Using an in-browser database may not be ideal for all applications, but it expands the suite of solutions for building applications that are responsive in a wide variety of network conditions.
 By considering these solutions, we give our users the opportunity to connect with our application’s data offline.